nguyenthanhdat23012003/Computer-Network-Theory/Chapter4-Transmission_Of_Information_In_The_Network/3_IPAddress.md

 **[Vietnamese Below]**

-# Logical Address of Terminal Devices - IP Address
+# Logical Address of Terminal Equipments - IP Address

-In a computer network, there are usually multiple terminal devices operating simultaneously.
-Each terminal device is a node of the network and is referred to as a **host**.
+In a computer network, there are usually multiple terminal equipments operating simultaneously.
+Each terminal equipment is a node of the network and is referred to as a **host**.
 To differentiate between devices, each host is assigned a unique address, known as the **IP address**.

 ## 1. IP Address (IPv4)